wizz666/OpenEpaperLink-Homey-Pro/README.md

 In this section you change the text and insert the card from the Homey app that you want to be displayed.<br> Here you also change the positions for the text and for the card so that it fits on the display.<br>
-It is important that the code below is between brackets [ ] otherwise it will not work, you can see how it looks in the code example above.<br>
+It is important that the code below is between brackets [ ] otherwise it will not work, you can see how it looks in the Sample code above.<br>
 ```
      {"text": [10,20,"<b>Add your text here</b>","t0_14b_tf",1]},<br>
     {"text": [95,20,"<b>Here you add the card from homey</b>","t0_14b_tf",2]},<br>